Whistles are frequency-modulated, tonal signals that dolphins use during a variety of behaviors.

 This video (left) plays whistles of wild Hawaiian spinner dolphins.
 Notice the differences in brightness of color.
 The brighter the pink means the louder that part of the signal is.

-How are their sounds made?
+are their

 Dolphins create different sounds by manipulating specialized mechanisms found in their nasal passage.
 Just below the blowhole, is a pair of phonic lips, also known as “monkey lips”.
 Phonic lips are important for sound production.
 Pressurized airflow, controlled by the nasal plugs and muscles, is independently released past the left and right phonic lips.
 The phonic lips, nasal cavities, and blowhole vibrate or shift shape as air is released, creating different sounds.
 Research has suggested that whistles are released on the left side of the blowhole and pulsed sounds from the right.